 But finally, the snow and ice and cold weather got the better of them.
 They had two children and families in Wisconsin and the other two in California.
 So, it was a no brainer – they decided to move West.
 This happened March 1, 2003 when after a hard winter, they sold their house, loaded the car, and along with Fluffy the cat, headed West.
 They never regretted it.

 All her life, Carol was an avid reader – her second home was the Library – and an excellent bridge player.
 She also did exquisite counted cross-stitch needlepoint, frequently having a canvas on her lap to work on.
 She exhibited her work on occasion at the clubhouse in Pueblo Serena where she and Bob lived.
 She was a lover of cats and dogs and had many special pets over the years.

 Carol loved her family and was tremendously proud of them.

 Carol was preceded in death by her brother.
 She is survived by her husband Bob and their four children: Jim Morgan and his wife Judy of Sonoma, CA; Linda Cottington and her husband Merrill of Madison, WI; Rick Morgan of Rocklin, CA; and Bill Morgan and his wife Carla of Mequon, WI.
 Last, but not least, eight grandchildren: Stacy Turner, Jeff Morgan, Johnny Roberts, Justin Morgan, Michael Morgan, JP Morgan, Taylor Morgan and Nicole Morgan and one great-grandson: Noah Turner.

 A memorial service will be planned for a later date.

-To send flowers to Caroline "Carol" Morgan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Caroline "Carol" Morgan, please visit our floral store.